igor47/blog/_posts/2014-03-26-third-party-domains.md

 By gaining access to your delegated domains, an attacker can convince users to simply give you their passwords or other information.
 Additionally, you can gain a poor reputation if your delegated domains are defaced or simply contain negative content.
 The internet will assume that you endorse that content.

-### Session Clobbering ###

-If your blog provider happens to set the same cookies as you do, you will log out your user or ruin your tracking or analytics.
-For instance, if both you and your blog provider use google analytics, you will both be attempting to set the various `_utm*` cookies.
-The name collision can cause usability problems for your users, but is not strictly a security problem of itself.

 ## Workarounds ##